ManojTGN/AdventOfCode/readme.md

 ### 📝 Mission
 - Completing In c/c++ (minimal usage of c++)!
 - Learning Some New Stuffs In C / C++.
+- Not To Look At Any Solution At AnyPoint.

 ### 📄 Makefile
-This Makefile automates compilation and optional execution of the program.
+This Makefile automates compilation and optional execution of the program. \
+Set your current working directory to advent of code folder and run these commands. \
+Set your current working directory to build when running the executables.
 1. Set variables in the Makefile:
    ```makefile
    YEAR              = 2015    # Year of the challenge (valid range: 2015–2024)